eyyMinda/Blogs-Project/README.md

 # NextJS Markdown Blogs

-> Note: making functionality first
+> Note: This is purely for learning experience.
+Making functionality first

 A dynamic and personalized blogging platform built with Next.js 14 using the App Router (no actions).
 Create and manage your blog posts stored as Markdown files (.md) within the `posts` folder.